Unum (UNM) Stock Sinks As Market Gains: What You Should Know

-Wall Street will be looking for positivity from Unum as it approaches its next earnings report date.
-This is expected to be August 1, 2023.
-In that report, analysts expect Unum to post earnings of $1.86 per share.
-This would mark a year-over-year decline of 2.62%.
-Meanwhile, our latest consensus estimate is calling for revenue of $3.07 billion, up 0.86% from the prior-year quarter.
+Unum will be looking to display strength as it nears its next earnings release, which is expected to be August 1, 2023.
+On that day, Unum is projected to report earnings of $1.87 per share, which would represent a year-over-year decline of 2.09%.
+Meanwhile, our latest consensus estimate is calling for revenue of $3.07 billion, up 0.84% from the prior-year quarter.

-Investors might also notice recent changes to analyst estimates for Unum.
-Recent revisions tend to reflect the latest near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Any recent changes to analyst estimates for Unum should also be noted by investors.
+These revisions help to show the ever-changing nature of near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.05% lower.
-Unum currently has a Zacks Rank of #3 (Hold).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 0.16% higher within the past month.
+Unum is holding a Zacks Rank of #2 (Buy) right now.

-Valuation is also important, so investors should note that Unum has a Forward P/E ratio of 6.45 right now.
-This represents a discount compared to its industry's average Forward P/E of 11.88.
+Valuation is also important, so investors should note that Unum has a Forward P/E ratio of 6.52 right now.
+For comparison, its industry has an average Forward P/E of 12.21, which means Unum is trading at a discount to the group.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.